reyemb/powerbi-DemoFormattingGroup/README.md

 ### Settings.ts

-Refer to the "settings.ts" file for how to properly configure "formattinggroups".
+Refer to the "src/settings.ts" file for how to properly configure "formattinggroups".

 ### Sample Image